 To get a better feel for whether a concentration or minor in creative writing is right for you, explore our course descriptions.

-- To declare a minor in creative writing, please complete the application form and return to Natalie Edwards.
+- To pursue a minor in creative writing at IUPUC, complete this application form and return to Vicki Kruse in CC Room 162.

-- This form should be completed and submitted when you are enrolled in your final literature class.
+- The form should be completed and submitted when you are enrolled in your final literature class.

 One career that creative writing students often pursue is teaching in the humanities at a university, college, or high school.
 In this case, you will pursue graduate study to earn a master’s or doctoral degree after completing your bachelor's degree.
 If graduate study is not what you had in mind, careers in these fields are possibilities: